harshnanda17/Real-Estate-Price-Prediction-Project/README.md

 # Real-Estate-Price-Prediction-Project
-This is real estate price prediction project used to predict the cars price
+This is real estate price prediction project used to predict the House price